Gowthams012/AI-DataAnalysis/README.md

-# AI Data Analyst 🤖📊
+# AI-DataAnalysis# AI Data Analyst 🤖📊

 An AI-powered data analysis platform.
 Upload CSV files and interact with your data using natural language — get insights, visualizations, anomaly detection, and SQL/Pandas code generation powered by an LLM.